-The firm's principal office is located in London.

-Polus Capital Management Group Limited is majority-owned by Mediobanca S.p.A. ("Mediobanca"), a leading Italian investment bank.
+Polus is an investment management firm specialising in alternative credit strategies.
+The firm's principal office is located in London, with another office in New York.
+Polus Capital Management Group Limited is majority-owned by Mediobanca S.p.A., a leading Italian investment bank.